Florida SIRS Requirements (2026)

 What if our building is under 30 years old — do we still need a SIRS?

 Yes.
-SIRS timing is not tied to the 30-year milestone threshold.
+SIRS timing is not tied to the 30-year milestone inspection threshold.
 A SIRS is required at least every 10 years for qualifying buildings regardless of age.
-Milestone inspections (which are tied to building age) and SIRS (which are tied to reserve funding) are separate but coordinated obligations.
+Milestone inspections (which are tied to building age — 30 years, or 25 years within three miles of the coast) and SIRS (which are tied to reserve funding for structural components) are separate but coordinated obligations.
+A new building may not yet need a milestone inspection but is still subject to the SIRS requirement.

 Can we combine our SIRS and milestone inspection into one project?

 You cannot literally merge the statutory requirements, but many associations hire one firm or coordinated professionals to perform both the milestone inspection and SIRS work in a single engagement.
-This can reduce cost and duplication, as the structural observations from the milestone inspection feed into the SIRS component assessments and cost estimates.
-Boards should ensure that all statutory requirements for both processes are clearly addressed in the contract and final reports.
+This can reduce cost and duplication by 15 to 25 percent, as the structural observations from the milestone inspection feed directly into the SIRS component assessments and cost estimates.
+Boards should ensure that all statutory requirements for both processes are clearly addressed in the contract and final reports, as the deliverables, qualified professionals, and reporting obligations differ between the two.

 What happens if we cannot afford the SIRS reserve contributions recommended?

 HB 913 acknowledges that some associations will struggle with the jump in reserve funding.
 It allows SIRS reserves to be funded through a mix of regular assessments, special assessments, loans, and lines of credit, and permits temporary pauses or reductions in certain circumstances when recent milestone inspections reveal urgent repairs.
-However, it does not eliminate the obligation to fund SIRS reserves; boards must work with professionals to find a compliant, realistic funding path rather than ignoring the study.
+However, it does not eliminate the obligation to fund SIRS reserves.
+Boards must work with their reserve study provider and financial advisors to find a compliant, realistic funding path.
+Ignoring the funding requirement exposes the board to personal liability and can trigger insurance and lending consequences for the entire building.

 Is this guide also applicable to Florida HOAs?

-No. This page is focused on SIRS requirements for condominiums (Chapter 718) and, by reference, cooperatives.
+No. This page is focused on SIRS requirements for condominiums (Chapter 718) and, by reference, cooperatives (Chapter 719).
 HOAs governed by Chapter 720 do not currently have a statutory SIRS requirement, although they should still perform regular reserve studies and maintain adequate reserves under separate rules.
 PropFusion maintains a separate Florida HOA reserve study law guide specifically for homeowner associations.

 The information contained on this page is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 You should not act or refrain from acting on the basis of any content included on this page without seeking legal or other professional advice.
 The contents of this page contain general information and may not reflect current legal developments or address your situation.
 We disclaim all liability for actions you take or fail to take based on any content on this report.